Assessing non-Gaussian quantum state conversion with the stellar rank: Introduction

 The paper is structured as follows.
-In section \ref{sec:background}, we provide some background on resource theories and continuous-variable quantum information theory, including the stellar rank.
-In section \ref{sec:approxsr}, we introduce formally the approximate stellar rank, demonstrate its main properties and explain how it can be computed.
-In section \ref{sec:conversion}, we use this new non-Gaussianity measure to derive Gaussian conversion bounds, applicable to exact, approximate, deterministic and probabilistic protocols; we further use these bounds to obtain new no-go results for Gaussian conversion.
-In section \ref{sec:num}, we present applications of these bounds for assessing the quality of existing Gaussian conversion protocols; we conclude in section \ref{sec:conclusion}.
+In section~\ref{sec:background}, we provide some background on resource theories and continuous-variable quantum information theory, including the stellar rank.
+In section~\ref{sec:approxsr}, we introduce formally the approximate stellar rank, demonstrate its main properties and explain how it can be computed.
+In section~\ref{sec:conversion}, we use this new non-Gaussianity measure to derive two kinds of Gaussian conversion bounds, the first one applying to deterministic, exact and approximate Gaussian protocols, and the second one applying to probabilistic, exact and approximate Gaussian protocols; we further use these bounds to obtain new no-go results for Gaussian conversion.
+In section~\ref{sec:num}, we present applications of these bounds for assessing the quality of Gaussian conversion protocols.
+We conclude in section~\ref{sec:conclusion}.